Journal: Abraham Lincoln Presidential Library, Springfield, Illinois, Monday morning, July 31, 2017

 I double back on Main St and turn left on Jefferson St to my next destination at Jefferson and Mill.
 On the northwest corner, there’s a blue clapboard two-story house with white trim.
 This house incorporates the old Banks Hall’s Tavern, where Lincoln stayed and ate sometimes.
 The proprietors were Abner Banks Hall and Helen Jennett Francis Hall.
 Helen was Simeon Francis’ niece, and Simeon Francis came to have many close connections with Lincoln.
 I’ll return to that story when I’m in Springfield.

 Banks Hall’s Tavern was the best place to get a bite to eat on that part of the stage route between Beardstown, New Salem, and Springfield.
-Perhaps he stayed here when he was a local surveyor as well; he surveyed the new Sangamon Town Road, which angled to meet Main St from the south and west, in 1834.
+Perhaps Lincoln stayed here when he was a local surveyor as well; he surveyed the new Sangamon Town Road, which angled to meet Main St from the south and west, in 1834.
 He had become a surveyor as a likely way to supplement his meager living as a postmaster.
-His first two runs for political office had failed, his militia service had been brief and relatively uneventful, and his first foray into business as a shop owner had failed and left him in debt.
+Lincoln’s first two runs for political office had failed, his militia service had been brief and relatively uneventful, and his first foray into business as a shop owner had failed and left him in debt.
 Surveying was a skilled trade but one that could be self-taught for free, so thus Lincoln did.
 But he didn’t remain a surveyor for long.
 The pay was still not that great and his debts were substantial, so he began to teach himself law and again ran for state legislator.
 This time, he won a seat.

-I know that if I continue in the direction I was going, I would get to New Salem before long.
+I know that if I continue in the direction I was driving earlier, I would get to New Salem before long.
 However, the day’s getting on and I want to make some good progress exploring Springfield and gathering more information there first, so I pick up the car and continue south.

 Springfield, Illinois, Saturday, July 29th, 2017